SRCantona/Gold-Price-Analytics/README.md

 1 ounce = 31.1034768 grams
 1 USD = 3.75 SAR (peg)

+---

+🗄️ Stage 3 — Online Database (where data becomes “real”)

+A serious analytics project doesn’t rely only on files.

+So the next step is storing the pipeline output in an online database.

+Why use an online DB?

+Because it makes the project:
+● scalable 📈
+● auditable 🧾
+● queryable ⚡
+● shareable 👥
+● automation-ready 🤖

+Two layers of storage (professional setup)
+🧱 Raw layer (unchanged source)

+This keeps the original fetched price history.

+Purpose:
+● debugging
+● trust
+● reprocessing anytime

+🧼 Clean layer (analytics-ready)

+This contains the processed results:
+● SAR/gram
+● karats
+● clean date series
+● validated values

+---

 🧹 Stage 4 — Data Cleaning & Preparation (making it dashboard-ready)